civol/HDLRuby/README.md

 sig0 <= 0
 ```

-For designating a signal of another system, or a sub signal in a hierarchical signal, you can use the `.` operator as follows:
+For designating a signal of another system, or a sub-signal in a hierarchical signal, you can use the `.` operator as follows:

 ```ruby
 <parent name>.<signal name>
 ```

-For example, in the following code, input signal `d` of system instance `dff0` is connected to sub signal `sub0` of hierarchical signal `sig`.
+For example, in the following code, input signal `d` of system instance `dff0` is connected to sub-signal `sub0` of hierarchical signal `sig`.

 ```ruby
 system :dff do